Beauty Salon Points|Booking-Site Award Conditions and Saving via High Price × High Frequency

 Salons — hair, nails, eyelashes, esthetics — are a category that pairs extremely well with points.
 The reason is two traits: "high price and regular visits."
 Treatment fees run from a few thousand to tens of thousands of yen, and just routing a booking site (like Hot Pepper Beauty) to book and visit earns points; repeated monthly or bimonthly, the yearly cashback becomes non-negligible.
 Paying with your economy zone's card/QR layers on payment cashback too.

 That said, salon points aren't "just book and you're done."
 Points are conditioned on completing the visit and aren't given for booking alone; discount coupons and points may not be combinable; and points often apply only to the treatment fee, not nomination fees or options — grasp these and you'll miss less.
-This article organizes how points accrue at salons, the booking site's award conditions, using new vs. repeat visits, the steps, and mistakes.
+This article organizes how points accrue at salons, how different salon types compare, the booking site's award conditions, using new vs. repeat visits, the steps, and mistakes.
 See the gourmet booking guide and the tap-payment guide.

 The "Four Elements" That Accrue at Salon Booking